ripu502/GENERAL-STORE-APP-API/README.md

     "MongoDatabase": ""
     }
     }
-*full the credential and save file*
+*full the credential and save file also make changes to connection uri according to database*

 ## run